chfoo/thenshim/README.md

 On the JS target, `setImmediate` or `setTimeout` will be used for task scheduling.
 This implementation is intended for testing, as native promises should be used instead.

+### Additional methods

+Additional JavaScript-style promise methods are provided in `PromiseTools`.
+It is a static method extension class that can be used with the `using` keyword.

 ### Further reading

 API docs: https://chfoo.github.io/thenshim/api/